Today, while I was on the second leg of many legs of errands to be run, I stopped in at Bean Traders, one of my favorite coffee shops.

 “To go,” I told her, “I’m living the to-go life today.”
 I got my cup of life giving coffee, went on my way, and ran even more errands.

-So it was with some relief when I pulled into my driveway shortly after noon and got a chance to eat some lunch and sit down with my crochet.
+So it was with some relief when I pulled into my driveway shortly after noon.
+I was able to get off the to go life merry-go-round, eat lunch, and sit down with my crochet.

 My first order of business was to attempt to address the floppiness of the sides of the crochet lunchbox-to-be and pull in the top edge of the bottom.